Sunlenca® (lenacapavir)

 Figure 4

-At Week 52, the proportion of participants who reported symptoms as bothersome decreased by 1% to 15% in most symptom categories (Figure 5).
+At Week 52, the proportion of participants who reported symptoms as bothersome decreased in 15 of 20 symptom categories, with a decrease by ≥5% for 10 of 20 symptoms.
 The three symptoms with the greatest decrease on the HIV-SI were fatigue or loss of energy (-15%), feeling nervous or anxious (-14%), and muscle aches or joint pain (-10%).
-At least 5% more participants reported the following symptoms as bothersome at Week 52 than at BL: headache and pain, numbness, or tingling in the hands or feet.
+From BL to Week 52, reports of bothersome symptoms increased by 21% for pain, numbness, or tingling in hands or feet and increased by 5% increase for headache.

-The individual NPRS scores for all participants were highly variable over 52 weeks (range: 3.9–5.1), with no clear trend; however, the mean score remained stable, and the mean CfB was less than the MIC threshold of 2.
+The individual NPRS scores for all participants were highly variable over 52 weeks; however, the mean scores (range: 3.9–5.1) remained stable, and the mean CfB was less than the MIC threshold of 2.

 Real-World Data on LEN Use in HTE Individuals